RN Program Application Requirements

 Before applying to the program, students are encouraged to attend an Open House on the Nursing and Allied Health Campus in Dardenne Prairie (1 Academy Place, Dardenne Prairie, MO 63368) Call 636-922-8241 to pre-register or visit NAH Open House.

-To complete the A.D.N. application, students must meet with a Career-Technical Counselor upon completion of the admission requirements listed below.
-To make an appointment with a Career-Technical Counselor, visit www.stchas.edu/appointment.
+To complete the ADN application, students must meet with an Allied Health Counselor upon completion of the admission requirements.
+To make an appointment with a counselor, visit www.stchas.edu/appointment.

 At the time of application: